 RCP-affiliated courses provide students the opportunity to apply skills to a project identified as a high priority for advancing community resiliency and sustainability.
 Since 2012, RCP has matched projects with U of MN courses from more than 50 different academic departments or disciplines on the U of MN Twin Cities and Duluth campuses.

 Graduate, professional, and advanced undergraduate students can participate in RCP by enrolling in an RCP-affiliated course (listed below, and updated each semester); by applying to the RCP Fellows Program, or by connecting an individual thesis, capstone, field experience, culminating experience, internship, or directed study to an RCP project.

-Students work with city officials—and, where appropriate, other community stakeholders such as local businesses, nonprofit organizations, and local residents—to develop their projects.
+Students work with local government staff—and, where appropriate, other community stakeholders such as local businesses, nonprofit organizations, and residents—to develop their projects.
 Because RCP courses work closely with the community to make sure the work is aligned with their needs, there is great potential for student work to be implemented.